-So how did we end up discovering the lovely city of Lelystad?
+So how did we end up discovering the lovely city of Lelystad not far from Amsterdam?
 Well, a few weeks ago I found myself in the somewhat new situation of having nothing to do at the weekend.
 My wife Trudy was back in Scotland visiting her family while Lucy, our youngest daughter, was visiting her boyfriend in London.
 This meant that for the first time in forever it was just me and our oldest daughter Chloe.
 We don’t get the chance for some quality father/ daughter time very often so we broke out the map and starting looking for somewhere interesting to visit.

 Chloe is easily pleased and her only requests were to see some water (preferably the sea) and to step on a beach (even just for a few minutes).
 From where we live in Cologne, the only way to get to water and beaches is by going to either Belgium or the Netherlands.
 OK, we could have really gone crazy and headed a really long way south but in the mighty red Skoda Citigo (like a VW Up!) it wasn’t even a realistic option.
 So after a bit of hunting on the internet to find somewhere a bit different, we plumped for Lelystad and the Flevoland region of the Netherlands.